arandall/meross/doc/protocol.md

 ## Payload

-The payload of a packet is a JSON structure dependant on the ability being used.
+The payload of a packet is a JSON structure dependent on the ability being used.
 Most `GET` methods use a payload of `{}` when requesting data however in some cases additional context is sent with the request.

 ### Config

 The `namespaces` are used to configure an appliance.
-Typically these do not require a signing key as the appliance is yet to be configured.
+Typically, these do not require a signing key as the appliance is yet to be configured.

 #### Appliance.Config.Key

-Used to set the MQTT servers and signing key of a appliance.
+Used to set the MQTT servers and signing key of an appliance.

-Method: `SET`
+Method: `SET` / (`PUSH` with `6.1.8+`)

+The Meross cloud service appears to be able to now `PUSH` key/config to a device.
+TODO: Confirm this can be used to change a key.

 ```json
 {